-(2) Sick leave shall be authorized for the following:

-b.
-The employee's personal appointments with a health care provider.
+(2) Sick leave shall be authorized for the following: a.
+The employee's personal illness/injury, exposure to a contagious disease which would endanger others, or disability where the employee is unable to perform their assigned duties. b.
+The employee's personal appointments with a health c.

-c.
 The illness/injury of a member of the employee's immediate family, at the discretion of the supervisor.
 Approval of requests for use of reasonable amounts of sick leave for caring for a member of the employee's immediate family shall not be unreasonably withheld.

 d.
 The death of a member of the employee's immediate family, at the discretion of the supervisor.
-Approval of requests for use of reasonable amounts of sick leave for the death of a member of the employee's immediate family shall not be unreasonably withheld.
+Approval of requests for use of reasonable amounts of sick leave for the death of a member of the of reasonable amounts of sick leave for the death of a member of the employee's immediate family shall not be unreasonably withheld.
 (3) A continuous period of sick leave commences with the first day of absence and includes all subsequent days until the employee returns to work.
 For this purpose, Saturdays, Sundays, and official holidays observed by the State shall not be counted unless the employee is scheduled to work on such days.
 During any seven-day period, the maximum number of days of sick leave charged against any employee shall be five days, or 40 hours.
 (4) An employee who requires the use of sick leave must notify their immediate supervisor as soon as practicable and shall report such leave in accordance with UCF's timekeeping procedures.

-(5) An employee who becomes eligible for the use of sick leave while on approved annual leave shall, upon notifying their immediate supervisor, substitute accrued sick leave to cover such circumstances. (c) Certification.
-If an employee's request for absence or absence exceeds four consecutive days, or if a pattern of absence is documented, the University may require an employee to furnish certification signed by an attending health care provider affirming the medical reasons necessitating the absence and/or the employee's ability to return to work.
+(5) An employee who becomes eligible for the use of sick leave while on approved annual leave shall, upon notifying their immediate supervisor, substitute accrued sick leave to cover such circumstances.
+Page 60

+(c) Certification.
+If an employee's absence or request for absence exceeds four consecutive days, or if a pattern of absence is documented, the University may require an employee to furnish certification signed by an attending health care provider affirming the medical reasons necessitating the absence and/or the employee's ability to return to work.
 If the medical certification furnished by the employee is not acceptable, the employee may be required to submit to a medical examination by a health care provider who is not a University staff member, and which shall be paid for by the University.
-If the medical certification indicates that the employee is unable to perform assigned duties, the university's representative may place the employee on compulsory leave under the conditions set forth in that Section.
+If the medical certification indicates that the employee is unable to perform assigned duties, the university's representative may place the employee on recovery leave under the conditions set forth in that Section

-(d) Payment for Unused Sick Leave.
+(d)Payment for Unused Sick Leave.